 Gili Trawanagan is one of three tiny islands off the coast of Lombok, Indonesia.
 It’s a paradise of white sand beaches, cool accommodation and beachside bars — but where are the best beaches on Gili Trawangan?
-We cycled around the island on our recent honeymoon to find out!
-Also keep reading for information on where to stay on Gili Trawangan (We stayed in an awesome villa style hotel — perfect for a honeymoon!).
+We cycled around the island during our honeymoon to find out — and I returned in 2022 to see if it’s still a great place to visit (it is!).

 Surf Point (South East)

 The beaches on Gili Trawangan don’t really have names, so I’ll do my best to tell you where the best ones are.
-The section just past Surf Point is, in my opinion, Gili Trawangan’s best beach.
+The section just before and just after Surf Point is, in my opinion, Gili Trawangan’s best beach area.
 The sand is clean, soft and white (with a few bits of coral, as all the Gili Islands beaches have) and the water is that brilliant shade of blue that only the very best island destinations boast.

 The sunset side (west)